22 Ways to Improve Your Writing for Social Media Marketing

 9) Know your brand

-Good social writers understand the brand voice and bring it to life in their copy.
+Good social writers understand your brand personality and bring it to life in their copy.

 Is your brand personable: fun, warm, and inviting?
 Or is it professional: serious, authoritative, and orderly?
 Or is it both: tying fun content into more professional themes?